 The extensions: SPEC_Protons, SPEC_Helium, SPEC_Heavies, SPEC_Electrons, and SPEC_LowIon, contain quick-look spectrograms of their respective species.
 These spectrograms present counts/second N2 data, averaged over 60 second intervals and summed over all incidence directions (i.e. "Sectors").
 During cruise, 60 seconds is, except for the first hour of the day, the default accumulation interval of N2 data (Before 2007 day 42, the default N2 accumulation interval was 30 seconds).
+The N2 accumulation interval has been changed from time to time.
+The FLUX extension contain the detailed record of the N2 setting in the DT column.
 The x-axis of the spectrograms is hour of day.
 On the y-axis each pixel represents a different rate (e.g. B00, L01, R02, etc.).
 Nominal deposited energies of the rate boxes (or, in the case of Low-Ions, nominal time of flight bins) are given in the FITS header.